amir-codes-here/amir-codes-here/README.md

 Intrested in these languages : python, c++, c

-Intrested in these fields :  web development, data science, auotomation
+Intrested in these fields :  web development, data science, automation

 Current field of activity : back-end development with Django